-“As soon as someone is diagnosed with type 1 diabetes, the standard of care should be to start on a CGM immediately,” said Dr. Pinsker, who heralds CGM technology as one of the greatest breakthroughs for type 1 diabetes management.
+“As soon as someone is diagnosed with type 1 diabetes, the standard of care should be to start on a CGM immediately,” said Dr. Pinsker, who heralds CGM technology as one of the greatest breakthroughs for diabetes management.

 What Are the Different Types of Insulin Delivery Systems?

 An insulin pump is just one method to deliver insulin.
 When starting insulin therapy, insulin is given by injections with either a syringe or insulin pen and is injected in the subcutaneous tissue just under the skin.

 Insulin pens can help with more exact dosing, but they can be costly and are limited to the types of insulin they can carry.

 Inhaled insulin is fast-acting, though it is not cleared for pediatric use and it can come with additional testing requirements.

 Insulin was first discovered in 1921, and the last century has brought amazing technological advances for how diabetes is treated and insulin is administered.